atlassian/data-center-helm-charts/docs/docs/examples/storage/nfs/NFS.md

 !!!tip "Pod affinity"

-    It is  **highly recommend** keep the NFS server and Bitbucket nodes in close proximity.
+    To reduce the IO latency between the NFS server and Bitbucket Pod(s) it is  highly recommend to keep them in close proximity.
 To achieve this, you can use [standard Kubernetes affinity rules](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity){.external}.
 The `affinity` stanza within `values.yaml` can be updated to take advantage of this behaviour i.e.

     ```yaml
     affinity: {}